50 Reasons Fall Is Our Favorite Season Ever

 Leaves are cool and all, but can we also get a holler for fewer mosquito bites, new seasons of TV, and no more bikini line maintenance?
 Fall.
 Is.
 The.
 Best.

 Summer is coming to an end and all things fall are starting to pick up.
 The temperature is cooling down, the leaves are changing color, and the school year has just begun.
 Read on to discover other reasons that fall is our favorite season ever.
 Also, make sure you do these 50 things to get your home ready for fall.

 Whoever came up with the idea to dip one of the tastiest fruits in one of the yummiest candies was a genius.
 Start simple with the humble caramel apple or go all out with layers of peanut butter, candy, cookies, toffee, nuts, and other goodies.
 The only hard and fast rule?
 You must use tart Granny Smith apples.
 Only heathens dip red delicious.
 Quick, while you still have time, these are the things you need to do before fall.

 No more itchy bug bites

 Mosquitoes, biting gnats, ticks, and other pesky bugs can make being outside in the summer downright miserable but dropping temps drop those pests fast.
 You can finally enjoy your backyard bonfire without slapping yourself (and others) like a maniac.
-Check out these other tips for improving your health this fall.
+We can’t get enough of these gorgeous fall pictures.

 Hayrides (haunting optional)